UNC Nutrition Obesity Research Center

-Our center is one of 12 centers in the country funded by the National Institute of Diabetes and Digestive and Kidney Diseases that is specifically designed to enhance the efficiency, productivity, effectiveness and multidisciplinary nature of research in nutrition and obesity.
+Our center is one of 12 centers in the country funded by the National Institute of Diabetes and Digestive and Kidney Diseases that is specifically designed to enhance the efficiency, productivity, effectiveness, and multidisciplinary nature of nutrition and obesity-related research.
 The goals of the UNC NORC are to:

 - Provide resources and support to investigators conducting multidisciplinary and interdisciplinary research in nutritional sciences and obesity;

 - Enhance the impact and presence of nutrition and obesity research at UNC;